 The Right Livelihood Award was established in 1980 to “honour and support courageous people solving global problems”.
 Nominations for the award are open and anyone can nominate changemakers who deserve to be recognised for their outstanding work in peace, justice, and sustainability. #RightLivelihoodAward

+Check the list below to see the list of events targeting environmental-related topics this week.
 Please note that the list of events and vacancies provided in our weekly newsletter is non-exhaustive.
-Stay tuned and follow us also on twitter, Facebook and other social network, or visit regularly our website for additional updates.
+Stay tuned and follow us also on Twitter, Facebook, LinkedIn, or visit our website regularly for additional updates.

 The events taking place this week

 International Environment House I Room I